sudostake/sudostake_agent_near/README.md

 # SudoStake Agent (NEAR)

-Simple, typed Python agent that helps you inspect and manage SudoStake vaults on NEAR.
-You can run it locally, test it quickly, and ship new builds with a single script.
+Typed Python agent to inspect and manage SudoStake vaults on NEAR.
+Runs locally in read‑only mode by default; can sign transactions when you provide keys.
+Tests are fast, and releases build from a single script.

+## Prerequisites
+- Python 3.9+ and `pip`
+- Optional (to run interactively): NEAR AI CLI `nearai`
+- For building releases: `jq` and Python `semver` package

-## Quickstart
+## Setup
-- Requirements: Python 3.9+, pip, and optionally the NEAR AI CLI (`nearai`) if you want to run interactively.

-1) Create a virtualenv and install deps
+1) Create and activate a virtual environment
    - `python3 -m venv .venv`
    - `source .venv/bin/activate`
+2) Install dependencies
    - `pip install -r requirements.txt`

-2) Run tests
+3) Run tests (optional, recommended)
    - `pytest -q`

-3) Build (optional)
-   - `./agent/build.sh patch`  (use `minor` or `major` to bump accordingly)
-   - Prereqs: `pip install semver`, and `jq` installed (`brew install jq` on macOS or `sudo apt install jq` on Debian/Ubuntu)

-4) Run the agent locally (interactive)
+## Run (interactive)
+The agent works without keys (view‑only) or with keys (can sign actions like delegate, mint, withdraw).

+- View‑only: `nearai agent interactive --local`
+- With a profile (recommended):
   - As a vault owner: `source ~/.near_vault_owner_profile && nearai agent interactive --local`
   - As a USDC lender: `source ~/.near_vault_lender_profile && nearai agent interactive --local`

-Notes
-- Without signing keys, the agent runs in read‑only mode and still answers queries (e.g., docs, views).
-- With signing keys, it can sign transactions (delegate, mint, withdraw, etc.).

-## Environment Variables (headless signing)
+If you don’t have `nearai`, install it per NEAR AI docs or use the environment variables below to run headless.

+## Enable Signing (headless)
-Set these if you want the agent to sign transactions without a wallet prompt:
+Set these environment variables to allow the agent to sign transactions.
+If unset, the agent stays view‑only.

 ```
 export NEAR_NETWORK=testnet            # or mainnet